 Michael Petraglia's team found stone tools at Jwalapuram in Andhra Pradesh, in southern India.
 Petragalia's team notes that the Indian tools found in southern India are like those from the African Middle Stone Age about 100,000 years ago.
 He states, “Whoever was living in India was doing things identical to modern humans living in Africa.”

-This is what the data in Genesis indicates: that Abraham's ancestors came out of Africa and were great explorers and kingdom builders.
-Nimrod, who was from Kush left Africa, probably as a sent-away son, and established a territory in Mesopotamia.
+This is what the data in Genesis indicates: that Abraham's ancestors came out of Africa and were men of renown (Gen. 6:4) and kingdom builders.
+Nimrod was one of his ancestors and a son of Kush (Gen. 10).
+He was a sent-away son who established a territory in Mesopotamia.

 Although in the Bible we first meet Abraham in Ur, his ancestors came out of Africa.
-They appear to be a caste or ruler-priests who dispersed widely in the service of kingdom builders like Nimrod.
-Biblical anthropology can help us reconstruct the earlier cultural context these ancestors and gain greater clarity about the origins of the Messianic Faith.
-Biblical anthropology is the best approach for the task.
+His Hebrew ancestors were a caste of ruler-priests who dispersed widely in the service of kingdom builders like Nimrod, the Kushite (Gen. 10).
+Biblical anthropology helps us to reconstruct the earlier cultural context of these ancestors, and clarifies the roots of the Messianic Faith in God Father and God Son.

-Related reading: Biblical Anthropology is Science; What Does a Biblical Anthropologist Do?; Dismantling Outdated Interpretations; Something Older; Biblical Anthropology and Antecedents; Three Portraits of Adam
+Related reading: The Substance of Abraham's Faith; Biblical Anthropology is Science; What Does a Biblical Anthropologist Do?; Dismantling Outdated Interpretations; Something Older; Biblical Anthropology and Antecedents; Three Portraits of Adam